 Like most police forces in England and Wales, crime reported to and recorded by Norfolk Constabulary has risen.
-In the 12 months to the end of March 2019 there were 61,597 recorded crimes, 14% more than the long-term average.
+In the 12 months to the end of March 2020 there were 65,971 recorded crimes, 12% more than the long-term average.
 These increases reflect considerable efforts made by officers and staff to encourage reporting from victims of 'hidden' crimes, and those from parts of the community which have not normally reported crime frequently.
 The Constabulary has also invested resources in ensuring its recording of crime is as comprehensive as possible.
 The result of these strategies has been rises in recorded violence, sexual crime and domestic abuse.
+It should be noted that once Covid-19 lockdown measures were applied in the UK, there was a reduction in reported crime - please refer to Section 7 of this report for more details.

-The Constabulary continues to prioritise services to vulnerable and at risk victims, targets perpetrators who cause the highest harm, continues robust operational responses to the threat of 'county lines' organised crime groups, tackles modern slavery, and targets sexual crimes against adults and children.
+The Constabulary continues to prioritise services to vulnerable and at-risk victims, targets perpetrators who cause the highest harm, continues robust operational responses to the threat of 'county lines' organised crime groups, tackles modern slavery, and targets sexual crimes against adults and children.
 Collaborations with Suffolk Constabulary, the regional special operations unit (ERSOU), the seven force collaboration and other Norfolk agencies and voluntary organisations, and investments in modern technologies such as automated number plate recognition, mobile computing devices and body worn video cameras are critical parts of these responses.

 The Constabulary also continues to prioritise community issues through investment in Beat Managers and Community Engagement Officers.
-The Norfolk 2020 project continues to develop evidence based initiatives to reduce demand and improve efficiency enabling officers to spend more time engaging with communities and responding to local needs.
+The Norfolk 2020 project continues to develop evidence-based initiatives to reduce demand and improve efficiency enabling officers to spend more time engaging with communities and responding to local needs.
 As a result, public confidence in the Constabulary remains high and anti-social behaviour has fallen substantially.